Editor’s Note: Originally published on June 12, 2020, updated on Mar. 30, 2023.

 Hard on the heels of this year’s Spring Sale comes another pre-Prime Day rush to get your performance metrics on Amazon back on track and avoid an Amazon account suspension.
 Find out what it takes to sell on Amazon in 2023 and keep your metrics in check.

 So, you’re planning to sell on Amazon in 2023.
 If so, an Amazon account suspension could seriously rock the boat.
 For one thing, disbursement issues can shrink your top line and stunt your business growth.
 But it’s not just the added uncertainty and disruption.
 There’s also the risk of a domino effect.

 The Basics of Amazon Account Suspensions

+Whatever the reason, Amazon account suspensions can seem unfair.
+But whichever way you slice it, they’re usually warranted.
 Even if sellers don’t mean to break the rules, they don’t work to prevent suspensions either.
-So, anyone hoping to sell on Amazon in 2020 should follow these simple seller tips:
+So, anyone hoping to sell on Amazon in 2023 should follow these simple seller tips:

 Prohibited Product Claims

 Prohibited Product Claims can be about things like medical benefits, eco-friendliness, and FDA approval.
 It’s not just what’s on the label that matters, but also what’s not.
 If there’s a stamp you didn’t earn, a hidden ingredient, an unproven medical benefit, or a lapsed certification, don’t list that item.

 Seller Code of Conduct Violations